foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HWspec.rst

 2       INTERLOCK_OUT               Output                --
 ====    ========================    ==============        ============================================

 The interlock circuit has a built-in current source, adjusted to 10mA constant current.
-In fault conditions, all contactors are opened immediately by opening the interlock circuit.
+In fault conditions, all contactors are opened by opening the interlock circuit.
 If the interlock circuit is externally opened, the contactor supply is deactivated immediately.
 This circuit has no effect on the |foxBMS| supply or communication interfaces.

 --------------------------------------------------------------------------
 Daisy Chain - Primary and Secondary (X1601 on |BMS-Master|)